 In order to properly respond to issues of customer churn—where shoppers stop doing business with you and move to a competitor or other solution, you need to know more than just how many customers you’re managing to retain.

-Analytics software can give you customer retention statistics that tell you what kinds of customers you are and aren’t keeping, how long customers are staying loyal, which customers are at the greatest risk of churn, and how these factors are changing.
+Analytics software, particularly with predictive analytics capabilities, can give you customer retention statistics that tell you what kinds of customers you are and aren’t keeping, how long customers are staying loyal, which customers are at the greatest risk of churn, and how these factors are changing.
 You can determine what loyal and transient customers are buying, how much they’re spending, and whether these habits are affected by things like seasons, price changes, and product lineups.

 One of the most important things to keep track of is how your rate of customer retention is affecting growth overall.
 There are many ways of doing this, but it usually comes down to gross retention vs. net retention.
 Gross retention focuses only on customer churn rates—what your revenue from customers looks like at the beginning vs. the end of a period.
 Net retention gives a more comprehensive picture, also taking into account any expansion or growth your business has seen in other areas.
 Together, these metrics give a good idea of the general health of your business from the point of view of customer engagement and loyalty.

 Customer retention dashboard